- Lifetime Eligibility for Federal Pell Grants

-- A fee will be assessed to International students seeking to obtain an INS Form I-20 Certificate of Eligibility for Non-Immigrant (F1) Student Status from Union County College.
+- A fee will be assessed to International students seeking to obtain an INS Form I-20 Certificate of Eligibility for Non-Immigrant (F1) Student Status from Union College.

 - This is a non-refundable registration fee but will be applied toward the first semester tuition upon successfully obtaining the INS Form I-20.